5 Functions of OSHA

+What is the function of OSHA?
 If you are entering any potentially hazardous job, either in the private sector or with a government agency, then you might want to learn more about the Occupational Safety and Health Administration (OSHA).
-Founded by Congress in 1970, OSHA is an organization that works to ensure safe working conditions for American women and men.
-They both set and enforce health and safety standards, and they also provide training and education in the areas of health and safety.
+Before OSHA came the OSH Act.
+The OSH Act was created in 1970.
+OSHA was founded by Congress on April 28, 1971, OSHA as a way to enforce the OSH Act.
+What is OHSA’s purpose?
+OSHA is an organization that works to ensure safe and healthful working conditions for American women and men.
+The federal OSHA program covers the 50 states and also other territories including District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guam, Northern Mariana Islands, and others.
+What does the OSHA do?
+OSHA sets and enforces health and safety standards, by providing training, outreach, education, and assistance in the areas of safety and health.
+What is the purpose of OSHA?
 Below you’ll find 5 different functions of OSHA.

-OSHA sets health and safety standards for American workplaces.
+What is OSHA’s purpose?
+One purpose of OSHA is that it sets safety and health standards for American workplaces.
 They do so after listening to recommendations from their various advisory committees.
 Sometimes they come up with standards on their own, and at other times, they come up with standards through responding to requests from other groups and government agencies, such as the office of the Secretary for Health and Human Services.
 They publish those standards so employers can follow them.
 They sometimes grant “variances” if an employer can’t meet the standard right away.
 They also revise standards as necessary, since technology and other elements in the workplace do change.
 They can also assess penalties to workplaces in violation.

 Listens and Responds to Worker Appeals